 Central Brisbane Dental is committed to providing patients with the best treatment.
 We charge what is usual and customary for the service.
 Our dentists take the time to explain everything to the patient including informing them of the fees before their treatment begins.
-To receive a reduced price for dental treatment at Central Brisbane Dental, join SMILE.
+To receive a reduced price for dental treatment at Central Brisbane Dental, join Smile.com.au for a minimum of 15% off our regular prices.
+Check out our website for our current promotions.

 We have a HICAPS terminal that can process most health fund claims for you at the time of the appointment.
 This means you only need to pay the gap that applies following your treatment.
-Patients with CBHS and HCF usually have no gap to pay on check-up and clean and certain preventive services as we are a part of the CBHS Choice Network and HCF More for Teeth Program.
+Patients with CBHS and HCF usually have no gap to pay on checkup and clean and certain preventive services as we are a part of the CBHS Choice Network and HCF More for Teeth Program.
+We are also preferred providers for nib, as well as Australian Unity, Defence Health, health.com.au, Budget Direct, Frank Health Insurance, GMHBA and Peoplecare through our association with Smile.com.au so you get the highest health fund rebate when you come see us.
 For specific information relating to your health fund cover you will need to check your health fund policy or contact your health fund provider.
 We can provide you with a treatment plan and quote with item numbers and descriptions of treatment.

-We are a part of the CBHS Choice Network and HCF More for Teeth Program that allows patients with CBHS and HCF to have dental treatment with usually no gap to pay on check-up and clean and certain preventive services.
+We are a part of the CBHS Choice Network and HCF More for Teeth Program that allows patients with CBHS and HCF to have dental treatment with usually no gap to pay on checkup and clean and certain preventive services.
 There is a gap to pay for all other services.
-We are also a nib First Choice Dentist.
-We are not linked with any other health funds as that would compromise the level of care that we would provide to our patients.
-Being in a preferred provider scheme would force the practice to provide treatments at reduced fees and hence use cheaper dental equipment, materials and laboratories to cover costs.
-Central Brisbane Dental would never do this as we strive to provide the best quality care to our patients.
+We are also a nib First Choice Dentist, as well as preferred providers for Australian Unity, Defence Health, health.com.au, Budget Direct, Frank Health Insurance, GMHBA and Peoplecare through our association with Smile.com.au so you get the highest health fund rebate when you come see us.
+We are not linked with any other health funds, but are more than happy to match prices from another dental practice if their prices are lower than ours.

 Dental treatment at private practices in Australia are generally not covered by Medicare and hence there is no “bulk bill” option.
 Patients have to pay for treatment themselves but may purchase health insurance to cover some of the expense.
 Medicare may cover treatment for select groups of patients at certain times.
 The Department of Veterans’ Affairs (DVA) covers the dental treatment of eligible Veterans.
 The Child Dental Benefit Schedule is a program for eligible children aged 2-17 years that provides up to $1000 in benefits to the child for basic dental services.
 The government would have sent you a letter if your child is eligible.
 We are happy to accept these patients.